Cyclic permutation: Definition

-A cycle can be written using the compact cycle notation $\sigma = (s_0~s_1~\dots~s_{k-1})$ (there are no commas between elements in this notation, to avoid confusion with a k-tuple).
+A cyclic permutation can be written using the compact cycle notation $\sigma = (s_0~s_1~\dots~s_{k-1})$ (there are no commas between elements in this notation, to avoid confusion with a k-tuple).
 The length of a cycle is the number of elements of its largest orbit.
 A cycle of length k is also called a k-cycle.

 The orbit of a 1-cycle is called a fixed point of the permutation, but as a permutation every 1-cycle is the identity permutation.
-When cycle notation is used, the 1-cycles are often suppressed when no confusion will result.
+When cycle notation is used, the 1-cycles are often omitted when no confusion will result.